Fernán Faerrón

-Fernán José Faerrón Tristán (born 22 August 2000) is a Costa Rican footballer who plays as a centre-back for Vorskla Poltava, on loan from Herediano, and the Costa Rica national team.
+Fernán José Faerrón Tristán (born 22 August 2000) is a Costa Rican footballer who plays as a centre-back for the Costa Rica national team.

 Club career

 Early years

 Faerrón started playing football at the age of 11 in Cartago.
 He then played a year and a half at Deportivo Saprissa, before joining Fútbol Consultants Desamparados.

 In 2017, 16-year-old Faerrón joined Belén FC's professional team in the Liga FPD, where he was on the bench for seven games, however, without making his debut.
 He then returned to Fútbol Consultants Desamparados, this time as a first team player.